 Most of the records in the ARC were released in full to the public between 1993 and 1998.
-Some of the records, however, continue to have text redacted.
-Matters redacted include sensitive information, such as the names of government informants and methods of gathering intelligence, or personal information such as tax records.
-A more detailed discussion is coming!
+A small part of the records, however, continue to have text redacted even today.
+There is much confusion and misinformation on this subject, read both the link below and my blog notes for the details.

 About this site